Cable (character): Powers and abilities

-After being afflicted by a derivative of the super soldier formula begotten from an alternate reality.
-Cable was left incapacitated as the faulty chemical weapons test would cause his physiology to self-destruct if left unchecked.
+After being afflicted by a derivative of the super soldier formula from an alternate reality, Cable was left incapacitated as the faulty chemical weapons test would cause his physiology to self-destruct if left unchecked.
 To compensate for his genetic instability, he had Dr. Nemesis place his body in suspended animation until they could find a cure for his condition.
 In the meantime, Cable would operate his X-Force team through short-lived clones whom had a fraction of his precognition and a shortened lifespan due to being carbon copies with the faulty Volga Effect serum coursing in their systems.
 Making his clones useful for kamikaze attacks as they only last about a day's time before violently detonating on their own or when they whistle an audio failsafe to trigger it.

 In Deadpool & Cable: Split Second, Cable once again loses most of his powers, but retains his precognition.
-However, he regains them along with his cybernetics as a result of Deadpool repairing Cable's personal timeline.
+He regains them along with his cybernetics as a result of Deadpool repairing Cable's personal timeline.

 Cable not only regained his psionic abilities, he had even regained the underlying potential he had always possessed since infancy.
 Having engaged in a psionic battle with a clone of the Red Skull, who had stolen the brain of the deceased Charles Xavier, the clone revealed that Mr. Summers was in fact an omega level mutant.
 Nathan often makes use of a spear-like morph weapon called the Psi-Mitar, which was originally a long staff with a spear point on one end and a scythe blade on the other, used primarily by the Askani.
 It functions as a focus and amplifier for telepathic or telekinetic power, which it can combine then project as powered psychic force blasts.

 Apart from his superhuman abilities, Cable has been said to have a brilliant mind for military tactics.